splineops/splineops/docs/user-guide/02_resize.rst

     g_T^{\mathrm{obl}}(x)
     = \sum_{k \in \mathbb{Z}} d[k]\,\varphi_{k,T}(x),

-but to compute the coefficients :math:`d[k]` using a simpler analysis family :math:`\{\psi_{k,T}\}_{k\in\mathbb{Z}}` that typically belongs to a lower-degree spline space.
+but to compute the coefficients :math:`d[k]` using a biorthonormal analysis family :math:`\{\psi_{k,T}\}_{k\in\mathbb{Z}}` that typically belongs to a lower-degree spline space.
 In this case, the projection error is orthogonal to the analysis space spanned by :math:`\psi_{k,T}`, rather than to :math:`V_T` itself, hence